Montreal water parks & beaches

 - Plage St. Zotique (opens June 8, 2019)

 - Voyageur Provincial Park/beach in Ont., is a fairly short drive from the West Island area that has 4 sandy beaches with swimming areas marked with buoys. (opens May 10, 2019)If you would like more information about our local beaches, check out our Beaches article.

 Montreal attractions with water parks/water play:

-- Village du Père Noël, Santa's "summer home" in Val-David, which has play areas with wading pools and water play equipment (opens mid June)
+- Village du Père Noël, Santa’s “summer home” in Val-David, which has play areas with wading pools and water play equipment (opens June 15, 2019)

-This article was originally published June, 2013 and has been updated as of April, 2019.
+This article was originally published June, 2013 and updated in May, 2019.